kyaiooiayk/Checklist-4-ML-E2E-Projects/README.md

     - List your assumptions and your system's limitations.
     - Explain why your solution achieves the business objective.
     - Describe lessons learnt: what did not work is as much valuable as what did.
-- Keep in mind that your production model will likely be changed in the future, thus think retraing scheduling.
+- Keep in mind that your production model will likely be changed in the future, thus think re-trainig scheduling.

 </details>